larsen161/Documentation/Linda/Bootstrap.md

 On the right top corner select Download & Direct download

 ## Content in bootstrap file
-The zip file should contain 3 files and 2 folders
+The zip file should contain 3 files and 1 folders
 - Files:
 peers.dat,
 blk0001.dat,
 autoBootstrap.cmd
-- Folders:
+- Folder:
-database,
 txleveldb

 ## Applying the bootstrap to Windows